caspg/react-sharingbuttons/www/pages/index.md

 # Overriding styles

-Buttons by default are styled with [styled-components](https://github.com/styled-components/styled-components), but you can customize buttons further to meet your needs.
+You can customize buttons further to meet your needs.
 For example, following html will be rendered for `Twitter` button:

 ```html